data-mermaid/mermaidr-covariates/scratch/analysis.md

 # Get project data from MERMAID

-The first step is to get coral cover data for GFCR proejcts from MERMAID.
+The first step is to get coral cover data for GFCR projects from MERMAID.
 The following gets summary sample events, and then filters for projects whose tags contain “GFCR”, and projects that have hard coral cover data.